Claw Foot Overview

 You will be asked questions about your condition, such as:

 The abnormal shape of the toe can increase pressure and cause calluses or ulcers on your toes.
+Fabric pads or sleeves that cover the top of your toes may help.
 You may need to wear special shoes to ease pressure.
-Claw toes can also be treated surgically.
+Sometimes passive stretching or taping of the affected toe can be used to reduce the symptoms.
+Claw toes can also be treated surgically to realign the toe.

 Tun Lui practices in Sar, China.
 Lui is rated as an Elite expert by MediFind in the treatment of Claw Foot.
-They are also highly rated in 28 other conditions, according to our data.
-Their top areas of expertise are Claw Foot, Hammer Toe, Synovial Osteochondromatosis, Synovectomy, and Endoscopy.
+Their top areas of expertise are Claw Foot, Hammer Toe, Tenosynovitis, Synovectomy, and Endoscopy.

 Grear BJ.
 Neurogenic disorders.
 In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 14th ed.
 Philadelphia, PA: Elsevier; 2021:chap 87.